Skip to main content

 BenefitDescription

-ReportingAggregate data at any level
+ReportingAggregate data by any hierarchy field

-FilteringFilter by category, not individual channels
+FilteringFilter by field values instead of individual channels

-OrganizationLogical grouping for navigation
+OrganizationLogical grouping for navigation and analysis

 Configuring Channel Hierarchy